 The human brain is a fascinating subject, even for the youngest learners.
 Teach them what the parts of the brain are called, and talk about how different parts of the brain control their emotions and feelings.

-- Brain Craftivity: Try this fun craft activity that teaches children about the parts of the brain that control the emotions.
+- Brain Craftivity: Try this fun craft activity that teaches children about the parts of the brain that control emotions.

-- Upstairs and Downstairs: To try to explain how the parts of our brain work together, and how the emotions part can sometimes take over, try explaining it in terms they can understand, such as the “upstairs and downstairs.”
+- Upstairs and Downstairs: To explain how the parts of our brain work together and how emotions can sometimes take over, try explaining it in terms they can understand, such as “upstairs and downstairs.”

 5. Encouraging Kids to Have a Positive Mindset

 - My Heart Map: This creative activity encourages children to thoughtfully consider what makes them happy and depict it on paper.
-It’s a great way to help them own and recognize their emotions and focus more on having a positive outlook.
+It’s a great way to help them recognize their emotions and focus on a positive outlook.

 - Teach Growth Mindset: Any lesson about emotions and feelings can easily be integrated into a growth mindset curriculum plan.
 The two go together like peas and carrots!